bc-marine-canvas/bc-marine-canvas/content/canvas/_index.md

 ---
+description: >
-description: "Canvas enclosures that keep you warm and dry."
+  "Enclosures, covers, and shades that keep you and your boat warm, dry, and protected."
 menu:
   left:
     weight: 1
-slug: "enclosures"
+slug: "canvas"
-title: "Enclosures"
+title: "Canvas"
 featuredImage:
   path: "enclosures/stamoid-bridge-enclosure-interior.jpg"
   alt: "Interior view of a bridge enclosure"